Empowering Nonprofit Leaders to Champion Equity and Drive Impact.

 It’s time to center the community in your nonprofit’s engagement strategies in new, authentic ways.

-Your nonprofit made a commitment to racial equity in 2020 and want to begin, renew or strengthen that commitment.
+You made a commitment to racial equity but are now looking for actionable steps to begin, renew, or strengthen that commitment.

-You don’t want to be one of the BoardSource 2021 “Leading with Intent” boards that reported, “…that diverse board recruitment is “low” or “not a priority.”
+You want to avoid the common pitfall of becoming one of the boards highlighted in BoardSource’s 2021 “Leading with Intent” report, where diverse board recruitment remains a low priority.

-You need a thought partner and strategist who can help your nonprofit increase giving by donors of color, especially Black ones.
+You need a strategic thought partner who can guide your nonprofit in increasing engagement and giving from diverse communities.

 Engaging diverse stakeholders should not be about checking a box, it must be about establishing racial equity.
 As such, we cannot do this work without exploring our implicit biases.
 When we work together, we will begin by taking a (sometimes difficult) look at ourselves so that we can show up ready to do the work.
 If we skip this step, we’re showing up ill-equipped to fully co-conspire for change.

-Sometimes you just need someone to listen and help you move to the next step.
-As a trusted leader in the nonprofit sector, we offer you one-of-a-kind thought partnership to solve your DEI and racial equity challenges.
-Whether you’re looking to engage new donors of color, tap into a diverse hiring pool, or revamp existing programming to reach untapped potential, we will be just the thought partner you need.
+Sometimes, all you need is a trusted partner to listen and help you navigate the next step.
+As a leader in the nonprofit sector, we provide tailored thought partnership to address your DEI and racial equity challenges.
+Whether you're looking to engage new, diverse donors, strengthen board engagement, or revamp existing programs to unlock untapped potential, we’re here to help you chart a path forward.

-Whether a one-time session or a learning series, educating clients is one of the favorite aspects of our work.
-We will teach you and your team about the deeply-rooted history and culture of Black giving, the keys to community-centered fundraising, board diversity and more.
+Whether it’s a one-time session or a comprehensive learning series, educating clients is one of the most rewarding parts of our work.
+We offer tailored training to you and your team on topics such as the rich history and culture of Black philanthropy, community-centered fundraising strategies, board diversity, and more—empowering your organization to create lasting, meaningful change.

 “It was a pleasure working with Ebonie.
 She was very methodical and structured in project management and reporting”